GSA Newsletter: Oct. 29, 2018

 Following an emergency application period for a vacant Student Senator position in the College of Natural & Health Sciences, Sport & Exercise Science: Social Psychology of Sport & Physical Activity, Ph.D. student Zachary McCarver was selected for the position by the UNC Student Senate.
 The Graduate Student Association wishes Zachary well in his new position, representing all students (graduates and undergrads) from NHS in Student Senate.

-The GSA would like to remind all graduate students that every Student Senate position (President, Board of Trustees Rep, College Senators, etc.) is a paid position that is available to graduate student nominees.
+The GSA would like to remind all graduate students that every Student Government Association position (President, Board of Trustees Rep, College Senators, etc.) is a paid position that is available to graduate student nominees.
 According to the Student Senate, election information will come out sometime early in spring semester 2019.

 If you have a poster or academic presentation to give, the GSA can rent you meeting room space in the University Center for your own presentation.
 Go solo or round up a few other graduate student presenters.
 Contact firstname.lastname@example.org for more information.